Remove the first or last characters in a shell script

-How to remove the first/last characters from a variable in a shell script
+Learn how to remove the first or last n characters from a variable in a shell script using cut, and the rev trick to trim characters off the end.

 While working on a Bash / Fish script I had the need to remove the last n characters from a string and it took way longer to figure out than I wanted.